uehlingeric/InstructorGPAVisualizer/ReadMe.md

 # Grade Distribution Analyzer

 A project that analyzes the average GPA for each instructor in each course at Virginia Tech.
+This project was made as a guide to students who have the option to take a class with different proffesors.
+The output file shows each instructor for every course, along with their corresponding gpa.

 ## Getting Started